AlanRostem/SteelPurge/README.md

 #### Gunsmith levels

 The player can gain experience and level up.
-Leveling up to a certain point gives the player the ability to craft new weapons, essentially "learning" how to make the new ones.
+Leveling up to a certain point gives the player the ability to craft new weapons.

-#### Weapon Blueprints
+#### Weapon Parts

-Weapon blueprints can be found in order to unlock the ability to craft certain weapons.
+Player can find weapon parts in secret areas or get them by defeating bosses

 #### Weapon Drops

-Weapons can be dropped by enemies, even ones the player does not know how to craft.
-Weapons can be researched but will be destroyed in exchange for a blueprint.
+Weapons can be dropped by enemies, even ones the player does not know how to craft, he just learns how to make them when picking it up for the first time.

 #### Black Hat Keys